JUST AS SIGNIFICANT AS THE AMERICAN FLAG

 But despite the local ridicule and loss of business, Knight is determined to stand his ground.
 “When this rainbow flag shreds, I will buy another one, and another one, and another one - just like my American flag, I'll buy another one."

 Knight says his son gave him the flag after a trip to Dorothy's house, a museum about the Wizard of Oz.
-The flag reminded the boy of
+The flag reminded the boy of "somewhere over the rainbow."

 1 Comments: